 - Evolution Slows to a Crawl

 This is a consequence of Michael Behe’s Irreducible Complexity (AKA Richard Dawkins’ Mount Improbable).
 Irreducible complexity is the level of complexity at which it’s impossible to jump to the next significant improvement with only a few mutations that happen all at once.
 It’s the limit of evolution.
 The main symptom of irreducible complexity is that as the “low-hanging fruit” of small, good mutations get used up, evolution slows to almost nothing.
 All other possible changes are so unlikely that you can be pretty sure that they’ll never happen, even if you have billions of years.
-In this case, I found that the 2 main good mutations were:
+In this case, I found that the two main good mutations were:

 – Giving the kids more food

 – Turning the first command into a mutation sink (I’m not sure if this mutation is “good” enough to make the mutants take over on its own, but it happens quite consistently)

 Once those get used up, it seems that the next smallest change that causes a significant good effect – whatever it may be – is improbable enough that I can be pretty sure it’ll never happen.

 EDIT: It turns out that although evolutionary biologists don’t talk much about evolution’s limit, they do talk and write some about how to get around that limit.
 Their name for the hypothetical form of evolution that’s able to create all life from a common ancestor is open-ended evolution.
 One organization – the Astrobiology Research Trust – has a $100,000 prize for anyone who can demonstrate an “artificial life” (probably self-copying or life-like digital systems) that evolves without any practical limit.
 As far as I know, nobody has yet claimed the prize.
 There is also a working group of evolutionary biologists who are trying to create open-ended evolution.
 As far as I know they haven’t succeeded yet.